Skip to main content

 Max PCAP Storage

-The packet capture storage limit is specifiied in the 📝 Trisul Probe Configuration file in two parameters
+The packet capture storage limits are defined in the πŸ“ Trisul Probe Configuration file in two parameters

 • FileSizeMB - size of each PCAP file